-- Quantify Results to Overall Plan.
+- Quantify Results to the Overall Plan.
 Leverage ProForma marketing planning tools to quantify impact.
 Avoid showing activities as a result.
-Demonstrate how marketing is driving revenue (i.e. qualified leads, brand preference, product launch, etc.).
+Demonstrate how marketing is driving revenue (i.e. qualified leads, brand preference from quantifiable research, marketing attribution, etc.).

 - Be Transparent.
 Things don’t always go as planned.
 Focus on learning from any missteps and recommending the course of action.
-Marketing leaders who cover up lose credibility.
+Marketing leaders who cover up their mistakes lose credibility.

 Thrive under PE ownership.
-Download the full list of 15 Keys to Success for a CMO to Thrive Under Private Equity.
-Included in the tool will be links to additional revenue generation resources.
+Download the full list of 15 Keys to Success for a CMO to Thrive Under PE.

 Have expectations gone up and left you wondering if you have the right marketing strategy to support the new revenue growth goals?
 Here is an interactive tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate your Marketing Strategy against SBI’s emerging best practices to find out if: